CRoP: Context-wise Robust Static Human-Sensing Personalization: Experiments

 \emph{Notably, throughout the training of personalized models, CRoP refrains from utilizing any information from the unseen context $\Cu$.
 Therefore, while the empirical study indicates an enhancement in the model's performance for one or a few unseen contexts, it is a proxy for all unseen contexts.
-Meaning, it is reasonable to anticipate a favorable performance in other unseen contexts as well.} Notably, the stress sensing dataset has been evaluated across two different unseen contexts, $\Cu^1$ and $\Cu^2$, none of which participated in the training of the personalized model.
+This means that it is reasonable to anticipate a favorable performance in other unseen contexts that are not available on the dataset.}

+Notably, the stress sensing dataset has been evaluated across two different unseen context variations.
+In $\Cu^1$, there was one change in context—a change in hand while keeping the same movement pattern as $\Ca$.
+In $\Cu^2$, there were two changes—a change in both hand and movement patterns.